Skip to content

 Grammar, spelling and punctuation Developing academic English

-Correct grammar, spelling and punctuation are key in your written work for university.
+Correct grammar, spelling and punctuation are key to polished academic writing.
+The following questions can be helpful in proofreading your written work:

 • In your sentences, do your verbs agree with their subject?